 Some of the key changes that we’ve made that will affect our customers include;

-- We have introduced extra consent fields in different areas of the software / websites.
+Where we rely on consent as a lawful basis for processing personal data, we have introduced extra consent fields in the appropriate areas of the software / websites.

 Internally, we have held staff training and update sessions to ensure our staff are fully aware of GDPR legislation and how it impacts their role.